Overview of Hardened Docker Desktop

 Hardened Docker Desktop is available to Docker Business customers only.

-Hardened Docker Desktop is a group of security features for Docker Desktop, designed to improve the security of developer environments without impacting developer experience or productivity.
+Hardened Docker Desktop is a group of security features, designed to improve the security of developer environments with minimal impact on developer experience or productivity.

-It lets admins define and enforce robust security settings.
-It guarantees that developers and the containers they deploy are unable to intentionally or unintentionally circumvent these settings.
-Additionally, you can enhance container isolation, which helps mitigate potential security threats such as malicious payloads breaching the Docker Desktop Linux VM and the underlying host.
+It lets administrators enforce strict security settings, preventing developers and their containers from bypassing these controls, either intentionally or unintentionally.
+Additionally, you can enhance container isolation, to mitigate potential security threats such as malicious payloads breaching the Docker Desktop Linux VM and the underlying host.

-Hardened Docker Desktop moves the ownership boundary for Docker Desktop configuration to the organization, meaning that any security controls admins set cannot be altered by the user of Docker Desktop.
+Hardened Docker Desktop moves the ownership boundary for Docker Desktop configuration to the organization, meaning that any security controls administrators set cannot be altered by the user of Docker Desktop.

 It is for security conscious organizations who:

-• Don’t give their users root or admin access on their machines
+• Don’t give their users root or administrator access on their machines

 • Would like Docker Desktop to be within their organization’s centralized control